2-dimensional Lawvere theories, commutativity, and higher Day convolution: Prelude: 1-dimensional case

 \subsection{Categorical criterion for commutativity}

 We have exhibited two equivalent criteria for a Lawvere theory to be commutative: one syntactic and the other semantic.
 There is a third criterion — which we shall call the \emph{categorical} criterion — and it will serve as the starting point for our approach in the $2$-dimensional setting.
-Although the statement below is well-known to experts, it is not easy to find it in a literature and several subtleties are hard to reconstruct.
-For that reason we provide a complete proof here, since these considerations will be needed later.

 \begin{proposition} $\T$ is commutative if and only if $\T$ has a structure of a symmetric monoidal category such that the tensor product $\odot\colon \T\times \T \to \T$ preserves powers in each variable. \end{proposition}